Healthdirect Free Australian health advice you can count on.

 What is yellow fever?

-Yellow fever is a serious disease caught by being bitten by a mosquito infected by a virus.
-It can cause severe illness, with bleeding from the organs of the body and even death.
-It is called yellow fever because sometimes it makes the skin turn yellow (jaundice).
+Yellow fever is a disease that can cause severe illness and even death.
+It is called yellow fever because in serious cases, it causes jaundice (makes your skin turn yellow).

 Yellow fever kills about 30,000 people every year worldwide.